OEUG99/Knowledge-Garden/pages/Assembler.md

 			  The assembler calculates the relative addresses for branch instructions or jumps.
 The relative  address is calculated by subtracting the address of the next instruction (location counter value after the instruction is stored) from the target address.

 			  The assembler encodes each instruction into machine-readable form.
 For example, a "LOAD" instruction  will be encoded into a specific number that represents "LOAD in the machine language.

+			  If the source program is meant to produce relocatable code, the assembler will also generate a relocation bit for each word of the object program.
+The
 	-